 In 2003, The Actors Fund launched the “Looking Ahead” program to advise younger performers on how to plan for their future.
 The Free Health Clinic in New York was expanded and renamed The Al Hirschfeld Free Health Clinic in honor of that great theatrical artist.

-Today, The Actors Fund is the national nonprofit human services organization that provides for the welfare of all entertainment professionals.
+Today, The Actors Fund is the national nonprofit human services organization that provides for the welfare of all performing arts and entertainment professionals.
 The Fund helps people in film, theater, television, music, opera, radio and dance.
 It assists performers as well as those who work behind the scenes.
 Its broad spectrum of programs include comprehensive social services, health services, supportive and affordable housing, employment and training services, and skilled nursing and assisted living care.
 The Fund also makes emergency grants for essential needs.
-Administered from offices in New York, Los Angeles, and Chicago, The Actors Fund’s mission is to help "all professionals in performing arts and entertainment.
-The Fund is a safety net, providing programs and services for those who are in need, crisis or transition."
+Administered from offices in New York, Los Angeles, and Chicago, The Actors Fund’s mission is to "foster stability and resiliency, and provide a safety net for performing arts and entertainment professionals over their lifespan."